China to crack down harder on fake African swine fever vaccines

 BEIJING (Reuters) - China’s Ministry of Agriculture and Rural Affairs said on Monday it will crack down further on illegal production and sales of African swine fever vaccines in a sign of the extent of a problem that is damaging the world’s largest pig industry.

-The ministry, which has been warning against such behaviour since 2019, said tougher measures were needed to “prevent hidden risks caused by fake African swine fever vaccines, and make every effort to maintain the overall situation of the recovery of pig production and the stable development of the industry”.
+The ministry, which has been warning against such behaviour since 2019, said tougher measures were needed to “prevent hidden risks caused by fake African swine fever vaccines” and to ensure the recovery of pig production and the stable development of the industry.

 China’s hog herd is still recovering from a devastating outbreak of the disease, which in its original form was almost always deadly to pigs, and wiped out about half of the herd.

-But industry insiders believe that use of illicit vaccines has caused a new, chronic form of African swine fever, Reuters reported in January, which causes a debilitating condition that can lower output of hogs.
+But industry insiders believe that use of illicit vaccines has caused a new, chronic form of African swine fever, Reuters reported in January, which causes a debilitating condition that can lower output of hogs but is more difficult to detect.

 No vaccine against the disease has been approved anywhere in the world but several strains of the live virus with deleted genes thought to protect against the disease are said to be circulating in China.

-The ministry said identification and testing must be strengthened, and urged local governments to identify any positive samples of the virus, reporting any strains with artificial gene deletions to provincial veterinary authorities as soon as possible.
+The ministry said identification and testing must be strengthened, and urged local governments to identify any positive samples of the virus and report any strains with artificial gene deletions to provincial veterinary authorities as soon as possible.

-It said all localities should increase the punishment of illegal activities related to fake vaccines, with any suspected criminal cases promptly referred to the judiciary.
+All localities should increase the punishment of illegal activities related to fake vaccines, with any suspected criminal cases promptly referred to the judiciary, it said.

 Drug companies would be fined by the maximum amount, their operation licenses revoked, and people in charge banned from producing veterinary products for life.

-An education campaign for farmers about the risks of using fake vaccines will be rolled out, and 30,000 yuan ($4,610.21) will be offered to those informing authorities about use of fake vaccines.
+The ministry also plans to roll out an education campaign for farmers about the risks of using fake vaccines and 30,000 yuan ($4,600) will be offered to anyone informing authorities about their use.

+The latest action comes amid growing concerns about a resurgence of swine fever during winter months.
+Official outbreaks have been reported across the country, most recently in Sichuan, Hubei and Yunnan, though analysts say the prevalence is much, much higher.

+“The ASF problem is quite serious and has been quite seriously out of control for a while,” said Wayne Johnson, a veterinarian at Beijing-based consultancy Enable Ag-Tech Consulting.

-Provincial authorities must report on their work against the use of vaccines by June 30.
+Provincial authorities must report on their work against the use of vaccines by June 30 and again by Nov.
+30, said the ministry.

 It also said the Chinese Center for Animal Disease Prevention and Control and the Chinese Center for Animal Health and Epidemiology will strengthen epidemiological investigation of the “new strains” of African swine fever.